Fraud Blocker Adventure in the Mara - The Wild Source

 By Johnson Ping’ua “Ping” Nkukuu, Legendary Maasai Guide + Enaidura Camp Owner

-I walk like a normal day of any Guide ready to go and pick my Guests at Olonana camp in the Western Edge of the Mara.
+I walk like a normal day of any Guide ready to go and pick my Guests at Olonana camp in the Western Edge of the Mara in Kenya.
 I left my Village in Namelok–Narok County early to travel three and half hours to my next destination.
 The journey was adventurous, I was driving an old Land Cruiser Pick-Up that most of the parts seemed from outside not to be working but I diligently worked on every single part of it to ensure it reached the destination.
 Like any traveler I put my journey into the grace of God and so to the protection.

 My 2 year old was awake at 4:00am and we had tea together before he waved and said “Bye Baba” – little emotions of love and loneliness touched my heart.
 Two hours later I passed through the Loita Plains.
 On the right are the great and history-filled Lekanka Hills known for the huge and beautiful male lions.